149 Battersea Park Road, London, SW8 4BX

 |Date Appointed||September 2013|

-|Co-ed Age Range||3-13|
+|Co-ed Age Range||3-13 years|

-|Number of pupils||647|
+|Number of pupils||628|

-|Number of boys||358|
+|Number of boys||324|

-|Number of girls||289|
+|Number of girls||308|

-|Day fees per annum||£6,840 - £18,930|
+|Day fees per annum||£9,975 - £21,135|

-|Average Class Size||20 (smaller in Years 7 & 8)|
+|Average Class Size||19 (smaller in Years 7 & 8)|

 At Newton Prep, we provide a liberal environment in which children are equipped with a sense of self, resilience and hopefulness, beyond the obvious need to excel academically.
 We encourage children to think beyond the curriculum and they hoover it up.
-Whether it’s piano lessons, judo or archery, children need ways of engaging.
+Whether it’s piano lessons, judo or Boggle, children need ways of engaging.
 We aim for our Newton Prep children to enter adolescence feeling that they already have more to contribute than just academic achievements.
 Yes, we need to get them into the right schools but not at the expense of their well-being and character.

+We are not a blazers-and-boaters kind of school.
+We don’t have to look to the past and can focus all our present energies on ensuring a bright future for our children.
+Above all, we want Newton Prep children to enjoy their precious childhood years.
 Admission to the Nursery is by registration; to the Lower School (Reception to Y2) by registration, with a gentle and informal assessment; to the Upper School (Y3-8) by registration and competitive testing.